Tag: shape

 Imagine that.
 Being quiet, gentle, unassuming, and working for the benefit of others was Daniel’s greatest witness.

 These same characteristics apply to Jesus.
-As Paul noted, Jesus being God to serve the created.
+As Paul noted, Jesus set aside being God to serve the created.
 While not literally exiled from Heaven (unlike others), Jesus was in exile.
 Jesus was now in one heart with the created.

-Jesus surrendered in and to a system and peoples (Jews and Romans) that unjustly crucified him.
+Jesus surrendered in grace and mercy to a system and peoples (Jews and Romans) that unjustly crucified him.
 Jesus did it for all people.
 He was looking out for everyone else’s interests.

 ※What does Paul’s ending words in this passage tell you about Paul’s heart? ※